 Norfolk Southern Railroad Improvements

 The Norfolk Southern Railroad Bridge crosses the Blanchard River west of Cory Street.
 The current bridge was constructed in the early 1900’s and serves as a barrier to waterflow when the river level rises above the riverbank.
 Designs are currently underway to build a new bridge which would elevate the bottom of the bridge and increase the span of the bridge from 150’ to 300’.
 The project proposes to replace the existing Norfolk Southern two span bridge with a longer three span and to excavate a floodplain bench beneath the new span on the north bank of the river.
-The project team is working closely with Norfolk Southern for design approval.
-The design is currently 30% complete and under review by Norfolk Southern.
+The design is currently complete and under final review by Norfolk Southern.

 The proposed floodplain bench will continue the bench excavated as part of the Hydraulic Improvements Phase I Project.
 This project is expected to lower flood levels by 0.3 ft at Main Street in a 100-year storm event.